 In February 2009 Bolivians voted on a new national constitution.
 It passed by just over 50% (it did not pass in Bolivia's 4 Eastern-most states).
 However, the new constitution theoretically include and guarantee autonomy for ALL of Bolivia's 9 states.
 The governors of the 3 "opposition" states were also re-elected with record voter turn-out in their favor and this greatly frustrates the government of Evo Morales, which is doing everything in its power to find a way to oust them.
 Even though it approved autonomy in the constitution, it contradictorily claims the governors illegally held the autonomy referendums and has filed lawsuits against them in an attempt to put them in jail, thus clearing the way to replace them with someone more to the government's liking.
 Eastern and Western Bolivia continue to be greatly divided along very different cultural and political lines.

-After 20 years of relative democracy, Bolivia seems set to undergo some major changes that have created a great deal of tension, concern and uncertainty once again, both nationally and internationally.
+After 20 years of relative democracy, Bolivia seems set to undergo some major changes that have created a great deal of tension, concern and uncertainty once again, both nationally and internationally, with many now comparing the path Bolivia is taking to that of Venezuela.